 “It was impossible.
 They did not have all same ingredients,” says Bartels, the most important being canned tomato juice.
 “They’d actually have to muddle tomatoes to get the juice, and that would take forever.”

-You might have to thank the Hoosier State for the commercial popularity of tomato juice and, thus, the easy availability of the Bloody’s biggest ingredient.
-So the story goes, it was at the French Lick Springs hotel in French Lick, Ind., where allegedly the first glass of tomato juice was served in 1917 by chef Louis Perrin.
+You might have to thank the Hoosier State for the commercial popularity of tomato juice and, thus, the easy availability of the Bloody’s star ingredient.
+So the story goes, it was at the French Lick Springs hotel in French Lick, Indiana, where allegedly the first glass of tomato juice was served in 1917 by chef Louis Perrin.

-Tomatoes were a prolific crop in both Indiana and neighboring Ohio, so when Perrin realized he didn’t have enough oranges to juice for a summer morning breakfast banquet, he swapped out the juice of the state’s popular red fruit instead, straining out the seeds and zipping up the flavor with a little salt and sugar.
-Voila—tomato juice!
-Of course, it’s likely that people have been consuming tomato juice for as long as there have been tomatoes, but Perrin is the guy who gets credit for making it a thing and inspiring a small cottage industry of tomato plants, to boot.
+Tomatoes were a prolific crop in both Indiana and neighboring Ohio, so when Perrin realized he didn’t have enough oranges to juice for a summer morning breakfast banquet, he swapped the juice of the state’s popular red fruit instead, straining the seeds and tying the flavor together with a little salt and sugar.
+Just like that—tomato juice!
+Of course, it’s likely that people have been consuming tomato juice for as long as there have been tomatoes, but Perrin is the guy who gets credit for popularizing it and inspiring a small cottage industry of tomato plants, to boot.

 6. The Drink Has Given Us Garnish Wars

-There’s something about a toothpick that gets the creative Bloody juices flowing, but the last decade has seen a definitive increase tilting in favor of the edible portion of the garnish-to-drink ratio.
-From Sobelman’s Pub & Grill in Milwaukee, Wis., famed for adorning drinks with more than a dozen items, including full-on cheeseburgers and even a whole fried chicken, to the meat-and-potatoes stylings of Atlanta’s Nook—its 32-ounce Bloody gets the full-meal treatment with slices of steak, Tater Tots, a hunk of bread, and a hard-boiled egg, among other noshables—there’s no limit to what a Bloody Mary will bear.
+There’s something about a toothpick that starts the creative Bloody juices flowing, but the last decade has seen a definitive increase tilting in favor of the edible portion of the garnish-to-drink ratio.
+From Sobelman’s Pub & Grill in Milwaukee, Wisconsin, famed for adorning drinks with more than a dozen items, including full-on cheeseburgers and even a whole fried chicken, to the meat-and-potatoes stylings of Atlanta’s Nook—its 32-ounce Bloody gets the full-meal treatment with slices of steak, Tater Tots, a hunk of bread and a hard-boiled egg, among other hearty bites—there’s no limit to what a Bloody Mary will bear.